 In 1917, Major George and Sylvia Wurlitzer Farny purchased the property in the bankruptcy sale and their descendants lived on or owned the property until 1989.
 After Stickley left Craftsman Farms, the Farny family maintained the farm in Stickley's tradition, adapting certain interior features for modern family life.
 In the intervening years they also sold some of the property, but maintained the core area.
 When the property was threatened with development for 52 town houses, the Township of Parsippany-Troy Hills, with the encouragement of community groups and others interested in the importance of the site, obtained the property through eminent domain.

 Restoration of the National Historic Landmark, Craftsman Farms, is made possible in part, by a Save America’s Treasure’s grant, administered by the National Park Service, Department of the Interior, and by support from Morris County Preservation Trust Fund, the New Jersey Historic Trust, and individual members.
-The Craftsman Farms Foundation received an operating support grant from the New Jersey Historical Commission, a division of the Department of State.
-The Craftsman Farms Foundation gratefully acknowledges a grant from the New Jersey Cultural Trust.
+The Stickley Museum at Craftsman Farms received an operating support grant from the New Jersey Historical Commission, a division of the Department of State.
+The Stickley Museum at Craftsman Farms gratefully acknowledges a grant from the New Jersey Cultural Trust.